Donald Dawson: Private law practice

 In 1953 he formed the law offices of Dawson, Griffin, Pickens, where he was a senior partner.
 In 1968, he continued in that role as the firm changed principals and became Dawson, Riddell, Holroyd, Taylor & Davis.
 In 1980, he left the firm to work in his own practice.

 He retired from the United States Air Force Reserve as a major general in 1970.

 Personal and death

 Dawson was married three times.
 He married Alva Ansley and had one daughter Diana Star Dawson Coyner; they divorced.
 He married Ilona Massey (June 16, 1910 – August 20, 1974) a Hungarian film, stage and radio performer; who predeceased him.
 In 1975, he married Virginia J. Friedland.
-He had two daughters and a son.
+He had a daughter and a son.

 He served as president of the Institute for National and International Affairs at the Truman Library.
 He supported the Humane Society, the College of the Virgin Islands, the Dwight D. Eisenhower Society, American Friends of Jamaica, and the American Arthritis and Rheumatism Foundation.

 Dawson died age 97 on Sunday, December 25, 2005, Christmas Day, at his home in Bethesda, Maryland, and he was buried at Arlington National Cemetery near his wife.